struktapp/strukt-strukt/README.md

         └── HumanResourceModule
 ```

-Remember to run the `make:loader` command to load the module.
+Remember to run the `make:reload` command to load the module.

 ### Execute Shell